wwestlake/Open-Game-Engine/README.md

            let getPlayerID {PlayerID playerID}  = playerID
 ```

-so long as getPlayerID has the signature  `Player -> PlayerID` then it can be injected into the engine to allow the engine to obtain the ID from your record like this:
+So long as getPlayerID has the signature  `Player -> PlayerID` then it can be injected into the engine to allow the engine to obtain the ID from your record like this:

 ```FSharp
           Engine.Player.set typeof<Player> getPlayerID
 ```

+#### Actors

+Actors are a nother core concept of the engine.
+Actors, as the name implies, are game objects that have the ability to act within some context.
+Actors have several key components.